MicrosoftDocs/cpp-docs/docs/sanitizers/asan.md

 ![Screenshot of the CMake build error message](media/asan-cmake-error-f5.png)

-## AddressSanitizer crash dumps
+## <a name="crash-dumps"></a> AddressSanitizer crash dumps

-We introduced new functionality for the AddressSanitizer to be used in cloud and distributed workflows.
-This functionality allows off-line viewing of an AddressSanitizer error in the IDE.
+We introduced new functionality in the AddressSanitizer for use with cloud and distributed workflows.
+This functionality allows offline viewing of an AddressSanitizer error in the IDE.
 The error gets overlaid on top of your source, just as you would experience in a live debug session.

 These new dump files can lead to efficiencies when analyzing a bug.
 You don't need to rerun, or find remote data or look for a machine that went off-line.